schatzcenter/CBREC/CBREC-LCA/README.md

         - future.apply
         - data.table
         - sf
-* The CBREC Rstudio project folder, including CBREC-Fire, CBREC-LCA, and associated inputs to each.
+* The CBREC project folder, including CBREC-Fire, CBREC-LCA, and associated inputs to each.
 * The following minimum recommended resources for flexibility in spatial resolution and extent of the intended run.
 Note that required resources are dictated by the spatial resolution (the size of the individual project(s) being run) and the spatial extent (the fraction of the area of the State of California) chosen by the user.
 The following are based on running a large number of projects (10^4 or more) or a statewide run at low spatial resolution (50+ regions).
   * At least 24 logical CPU cores at >2GHz each.
 This results in a roughly 1 month runtime.
   * At least 160GB RAM, more is required for higher CPU core count.